samwillis/x-style/readme.md

 The implementation is not perfect, but it works well enough for most cases.
 This is intentional so as to keep the code small and fast.
-An alternative would be to used a browser build of postcss, but that would be about 100kb (100x the size of x-style) and async resulting in a flash of unstyled content.
+An alternative would be to used a browser build of postcss, but that would be about 100kb (100x the size of x-style) and async, resulting in a flash of unstyled content.

 ### x-style-envvar.js